robertexe/DEADC0DE-front-end/README.md

 # DEADC0DE

-A platform for newbie developers to get involved with open source projects and ask for help.
-Built in vanilla JS for the frontend and rails for the backend.

-For a video demo, go to https://www.youtube.com/watch?v=1JxqivqAq-Y
+A place for entry level level web developers to find beginner friendly projects to contribute to open source.